qualious/okul-/README.md

-# This is my study files for my school education.
+This is my study codes for my school.